 The following is a general tutorial for connecting from Power BI to OBIEE using Direct Query with BI Connector Desktop Edition.

-In the Get Data Dialog, Scroll down and select BI Connector.
+In the Get Data Dialog, scroll down and select 'BI Connector' and click Connect

-- Select Direct Query radio button.
+- In the BI Connector dialog box ,Select Direct Query radio button.

 - Click Ok button.

-Step 5: Click on the Database name and connect to the required database.
+On successful connection, Click on the Database name and connect to the required database.

-Step 6: On successful connection, list of Subject Areas will be displayed.
+List of Subject Areas will be displayed.
 Select a Subject Area from the list.

-Step 7: select one or more tables from the list and click on load.
+Select one or more tables from the list and click on load.

 Note: BI Connector doesn't support bidirectional cross-filtering for DirectQuery.
 For more details, refer this article.

 Select the Fact table from the drop down list as shown.

 Note: GZID is a BI connector virtual column that is used to ensure that PowerBI uses OBIEE joins for the direct query.

-Step 1: Drag and drop the columns from the fact and dimension tables.
+Drag and drop the columns from the fact and dimension tables.
 Now you have created your first Power BI Visualization for OBIEE data.
 Congratulations!